selloween/docker-multi-wordpress/README.md

 * In each site directory is a `sample.env` - copy that file, edit the environment variables and rename it to `.env`.
 Each site directory must contain this environment file.
-* Make sure that the container names  are unique for each each site. (`DB_CONTAINER WP_CONTAINER COMPOSER_CONTAINER`).
+* Make sure that the container names  are unique for each site. (`DB_CONTAINER, WP_CONTAINER and COMPOSER_CONTAINER`).
-* I recommend choosing different database credentials for each site.
+* I recommend highly choosing different database credentials for each site.
 * Make optional changes to `wp-config.php`
 * The `wp-content` folder is mounted locally to `/srv/www/${VIRTUAL_HOST}/wp_content` for persistency.
 This folder contains themes, plugins and uploads.